anuragshrestha/DiseaseSimulation/README.md

 be sick at first.
 Those sick agents when comes in contact with non-sick agents - agents need to be certain distance close- to transmit the disease.
 After being sick, the agent might die or recover depending on the recover probability.
 All the data such as exposureDistance, sickness time, incubation time will be provided in a configuration file.

-## Note to the grader:
-I had to make some minor changes because my code was in Java 21 and nick told me to make it on Java 20.
-Also, I was having issue with my jar file so nick fixed it, but it won't run from the terminal, it will run by running the jar file.
-He said that this minor changes will not reduce the points as I pushed all of my code before the due date.

 ## Instructions to run the program